 If surgery is the necessary route of treatment then this will be because the injury is considered to be unstable.
 During the operation the bone fragments will be repositioned back into alignment.
 Special screws will then be used, alongside metal plates, to hold these fragments together with the outer surface of the bone.

 It is important that you take care of yourself and follow the advice of your doctor when you are healing from this kind of injury.
-Click to read more about managing an ankle fracture!

 The recovery process following surgery will take approximately 12 weeks.
 Reaching full mobility may take longer, and the swelling may stay for years in some cases.